VCU-ERB/xfig-3.2.8a/readme.md

 # XFIG Tasks Project

 Welcome to our Scafolding Project with xFig!
-Here you will be abble to develop small functions inside a big project.
+Here you will be able to develop small functions inside a big project.
 You will see the results of you work and how it can influence the main program.

-Before starting, you need to follow the steps bellow to access a virtual machine previoly prepare to help you.
+Before starting, you need to follow the steps bellow to access a virtual machine previously prepared to help you.

 **Using AWS (Amazon Web Services) to set up Xfig**